Mart-Velema/secure-programming-api/steam-bot/README.md

 Steam trading bot service for GuineaTrade.

-# IMPORTANT!!!
+# IMPORTANT

-The steam bot is its own account, make sure you have the correct credentials before continuing
+The Steam bot uses its own Steam account.
+Make sure you are using the correct Steam account credentials before continuing.

 ## Features